 - 1/2 teaspoon freshly ground black pepper

-- 1 16 ounce tube plain refrigerated cooked polenta, cut into 12 slices
+- One 16 ounce tube plain refrigerated cooked polenta, cut into 12 slices

-- 1 – 14 1/2 ounce can Muir Glen diced tomatoes with garlic and onion
+- One 14 1/2 ounce can diced Italian tomatoes

 Peel the eggplant, if desired.
 Slice the eggplant, zucchini, and fennel crosswise into 1/4-inch slices.
 In a small bowl combine the oil, rosemary, salt, and pepper.
 Brush the vegetables with about half of the oil mixture, reserving remaining oil mixture for the polenta.

-Preheat an outdoor grill on high setting..
+Preheat an outdoor grill on high setting.
 Arrange half the vegetables on a greased grill rack.
 Grill 6 to 8 minutes until vegetables are crisp-tender and grill marks appear, turning once.
-Remove vegetables from grill rack or pan; set aside.
+Remove vegetables from the grill rack or pan; set aside.
 Repeat with remaining vegetables.

-Meanwhile, in a medium saucepan heat the undrained tomatoes until boiling.
+Meanwhile, in a medium saucepan heat the undrained tomatoes and the garlic until boiling.
 Add the grilled vegetables.
 Simmer, uncovered, for 5 minutes or to desired consistency, stirring occasionally.